Research Environment and Culture

 We have compiled a number of these below for ease of access:

 - Academic Staff Conference Fund - Guidance and Criteria / Application Form

 - Innovation Funding Programmes - Proof of Principle, Concept, IAA, Confidence in Concept

 - Vice Chancellor's Research Prizes

 Queen’s is a leader in equality initiatives in science.
-We hold twelve Athena SWAN departmental awards - two gold, eight silver and two bronze.
+We hold 15 Athena SWAN departmental awards - 3 gold, 6 silver and 6 bronze.
 The University was the first in the UK to receive an institutional Silver Award, one of only nine others in the UK to do so.

 We invest millions in the development of our research facilities to ensure that our staff, students and collaborators have the very best equipment to help them in their work.